DiscoverPhorestFM: Building a Stronger Industry, Together

 Description

-The salon industry has a lot to be proud of.
+The professional hair, beauty, and medi-aesthetics industry has a lot to be proud of.
 Phorest has always been in awe of it.
 The energy.
 The camaraderie.
 The creativity.
 Being a business owner takes courage, but it can sometimes become an isolating, all-consuming reality.
 Amidst the daily whirlwind of tasks, there’s still the challenge of thinking ahead, of carving a path forward.

-The PhorestFM podcast celebrates innovative ideas, methods, and perspectives on business management and growth, marketing, leadership, and building great teams and cultures.
+The PhorestFM podcast celebrates innovative ideas, methods, and bold perspectives on business management and growth, marketing, leadership, and building great teams and cultures.
 Launched in 2017, it is hosted by Alex Bélisle-Springer (he/they), Global Education Content Lead at Phorest Salon Software.
-As of Season 9 (2025), new episodes air every second week, with occasional bonus drops on ”off” weeks.
+New episodes every second week, with occasional bonus drops on ”off” weeks.

 Reverse